awsdocs/aws-kms-developer-guide/doc_source/deleting-keys.md

 Because it is destructive and potentially dangerous to delete a customer master key \(CMK\), AWS KMS enforces a waiting period\.
 To delete a CMK in AWS KMS you *schedule key deletion*\.
 You can set the waiting period from a minimum of 7 days up to a maximum of 30 days\.
 The default waiting period is 30 days\.

-During the waiting period, the CMK state is *pending deletion*\.
+During the waiting period, the CMK status and key state is *Pending deletion*\.
 + A CMK that is pending deletion cannot be used in any cryptographic operations\.
 + AWS KMS does not [rotate the backing keys](rotate-keys.md#rotate-keys-how-it-works) of CMKs that are pending deletion\.

 After the waiting period ends, AWS KMS deletes the CMK and all AWS KMS data associated with it, including all aliases that point to it\.

 When you schedule key deletion, AWS KMS reports the date and time when the waiting period ends\.
 This date and time is at least the specified number of days from when you scheduled key deletion, but it can be up to 24 hours longer\.
-For example, when you schedule key deletion and specify a waiting period of 7 days, the end of the waiting period occurs no earlier than 7 days and no more than 8 days from the time of your request\.
+For example, suppose you schedule key deletion and specify a waiting period of 7 days\.
+In that case, the end of the waiting period occurs no earlier than 7 days and no more than 8 days from the time of your request\.
 You can confirm the exact date and time when the waiting period ends in the AWS Management Console, AWS CLI, or AWS KMS API\.

 Use the waiting period to ensure that you don't need the CMK now or in the future\.
 You can [configure an Amazon CloudWatch alarm](deleting-keys-creating-cloudwatch-alarm.md) to warn you if a person or application attempts to use the CMK during the waiting period\.
 To recover the CMK, you can cancel key deletion before the waiting period ends\.
 After the waiting period ends you cannot cancel key deletion, and AWS KMS deletes the CMK\.

 ### How Deleting Customer Master Keys Affects AWS Services Integrated With AWS KMS<a name="deleting-keys-how-it-affects-aws-services-integrated-with-kms"></a>

 Several AWS services integrate with AWS KMS to protect your data\.
-Some of these services, such as [Amazon EBS](https://docs.aws.amazon.com/kms/latest/developerguide/services-ebs.html) and [Amazon Redshift](https://docs.aws.amazon.com/kms/latest/developerguide/services-redshift.html), use a [customer master key](concepts.md#master_keys) \(CMK\) in AWS KMS to generate a [data key](concepts.md#data-keys), and then use the data key to encrypt your data\.
+Some of these services, such as [Amazon EBS](https://docs.aws.amazon.com/kms/latest/developerguide/services-ebs.html) and [Amazon Redshift](https://docs.aws.amazon.com/kms/latest/developerguide/services-redshift.html), use a [customer master key](concepts.md#master_keys) \(CMK\) in AWS KMS to generate a [data key](concepts.md#data-keys) and then use the data key to encrypt your data\.
 These plaintext data keys persist in memory as long as the data they are protecting is actively in use\.

 Scheduling a CMK for deletion makes it unusable, but it does not prevent the AWS service from using data keys in memory to encrypt and decrypt your data\.
 The service is not affected until it needs to use the CMK that is pending deletion or deleted\.